Picks and Shovels: tech marketing for the AI era.

 The distinction between "marketer" and "product manager" and "engineer" is getting thinner every day.
 Headcounts are shrinking.
 Engineering resources that used to be available for marketing projects are not there anymore.

-AI makes this possible.
-Tools like Claude Code, Cursor, and GitHub Copilot mean that a marketer with basic technical literacy can do things that required a developer two years ago.
-But you have to learn.
-You have to practice.
-You have to get comfortable reading error messages and fixing your own code.
+Tools like Claude Code, Cursor, and Codex mean that a marketer with basic technical literacy can do things that required a developer two years ago.
+But you have to put in the work.
+Learn by doing.
+Get comfortable reading error messages and fixing your own code.

 3. Exhibit extraordinary judgment